awesome-webextension/neutrino-webextension/README.md

 Behind the scene whenever webpack finishes bundling, it opens a special url in the browser running the extension.
 The url is then captured by the injected script which notifies the extension to reload itself.

 In order to redirect web requests and reload itself, additional files and permissions are added to the extension.
-Do not use in production.
+Do not run `--livereload` in production.

 These are added to to the manifest: